Furgus4/windows-spotlight-scraper/README.md

 I used windows task scheduler to run the program on login.
-I setup the action to run python.exe with the script location as an argument.
+I setup the action to run pythonw.exe with the script location as an argument.

 Make sure to setup the folder locations correctly in the script.